 - If you are posing LeftEyeClosed, select both eye controller bones and drag the left eyelids down to meet the bottom eyelids.

-- If you are posing RightEyeClosed, select both eye controller bones and drag the left eyelids down to meet the bottom eyelids.
+- If you are posing RightEyeClosed, select both eye controller bones and drag the right eyelids down to meet the bottom eyelids.

 In the Viewport, press A to select all bones.